dritsema/mamp/README.md

 LoadModule php5_module libexec/apache2/libphp5.so
 ```

-**Note:** The default configuration for Apache 2.4 on OS X Yosemite seemed pretty lean.
+**Note:** The default configuration for Apache 2.4 on OS X Yosemite is pretty lean.
 For example, common modules like mod_rewrite were disabled.
 Lets just enable those now too.

 ```
 LoadModule deflate_module libexec/apache2/mod_deflate.so